goodfire-ai/r1-interpretability/README.md

 will be essential for ensuring they remain reliable, transparent, and aligned with human intentions.

+## Colab

+Just want to jump in?
+We have two colab notebooks ready to go!
+You can try inference on precomputed activations in the [inference notebook](https://colab.research.google.com/drive/1mprHIjeNwNuA5V1Y7Op7dEEbuLSBIm0z?usp=sharing), or query our SAE latent labels & activations dataset in the [database querying notebook.](https://colab.research.google.com/drive/1U5a2G8kpVh0L2nzVMbEqSN4dhfxa08CD?usp=sharing)

 ## Model Information

 This release contains two SAEs, one for general reasoning and one for math, both